Elevation - 34 of 42

 3DEP standard DEMs are produced from the highest quality elevation sources within the data holdings of the USGS National Geospatial Program.
 As of 2015, about 25% of the conterminous U.S. coverage is from high resolution lidar and photogrammetric source, while the remainder of CONUS and Hawaii coverage is from USGS topographic map contours.
 About one-third of Alaska coverage is from ifsar 5-meter source and the balance is produced from topographic map contours.
 Quality and currency are primary factors in determining if a dataset will be ingested into the standard DEM layers.
 General categories of standard DEM source data are characterized below:

-o High-resolution data (3 meters or better), is typically derived from lidar or digital photogrammetry, and often with edited water bodies.
+o High resolution source DEMs (3 meters or better) are typically derived from lidar or digital photogrammetry, and usually with edited water bodies.

-o 30-meter DEMs from 1:24,000-scale cartographic contours which are similar in most respects to their 10-meter counterparts, though usually of lower overall quality.
-These DEMs are only used as source for Puerto Rico and as void fill around the conterminous U.S.
+- 30 meter DEMs from 1:24,000-scale cartographic contours are only used as source in Puerto Rico and as void fill in very limited areas of the conterminous U.S.

-o Bathymetric data for some coastal areas are collected using lidar, sonar, and other methods of subsurface terrain measurement, transformed to a common datum, and resampled to only 1/9 arc-second resolution within the NED.
+- Bathymetric DEMs for some coastal areas are collected using lidar, sonar, and other methods of subsurface terrain measurement, transformed to a common datum, and resampled to 1/9 arc-second resolution.